fedher/couchito/Readme.md

 });
 ```

-- Fire an event when there're new changes.
+- Fire an event when detect new changes to relaunch the sync process.